-Welcome to our Red Lake, Ontario Home Page
+Welcome to our Red Lake, Ontario Fishing Home Page

 Primary Species of Fish

 The primary species of fish in this area are northern pike and walleye.
 Anglers do very well for numbers of walleye and pike as well as trophy-sized fish.
-Red Lake, the Gullrock Chain and Nungesser Lake are awesome lakes for fishing and there are other lakes in the area too that provide great fishing.
+Red Lake, Gullrock Lake and Nungesser Lake are awesome lakes for fishing and there are other lakes in the area that also provide great fishing.

 Secondary Species of Fish